 We are an affordable, private educational community program where no family is turned away for inability to pay our modest tuition.

 What are your hours?

-We are in session from 8:30 AM – 4 PM Monday-Thursday.
+In normal circunstances, we are in session from 8:30 AM – 4 PM Monday-Thursday.
 Some Fridays are field trip days; otherwise, families must make homeschool arrangements on Fridays.

 What ages and grades does Chance Academy offer programming for?